 Outgrowing his role as chief engineer, he was appointed director of engineering in January 2011.
 He oversees all aspects of car specification, top-level target-setting and priority engineering projects.

-In February 2013, Tim was appointed technical director of Vodafone McLaren Mercedes.
+In February 2013, Tim was appointed technical director of McLaren Mercedes.

-Graduating from the University of New South Wales in 1993 with a degree in mechanical engineering, Sam Michael travelled to Europe and immediately began his Formula 1 career with Lotus.
+Graduating from the University of New South Wales in 1993 with a degree in mechanical engineering, Sam Michael travelled to Europe and immediately began his Formula 1 career.

-He joined Vodafone McLaren Mercedes in November 2011, officially taking on the role of sporting director at the start of this year.
-He forms part of our senior technical management team, primarily responsible for trackside operations.
+He joined McLaren Mercedes in November 2011, and is now sporting director.
+He forms part of our senior technical management team, primarily responsible for race, test and heritage operations and driver programmes.

 A rich background in mechanical and automotive engineering – including roles at BMW’s powertrain division – perfectly prepared Simon Roberts for McLaren Racing.
 Joining the team in 2003 as general manager, he became operations director the following year.